 See the location of Hessdalen lights on the map of Norway!

 - Project Hessdalen, official website.
-Accessed in 10th October 2010
+Accessed on October 10, 2010

 - Bjørn Gitle Hauge, 10 years of scientific research of the Hessdalen phenomena, International Meeting "Le Ricerca Italiana nella Valle di Hessdalen, Norvegia (*)", 2004.
-Accessed in 10th October 2010
+Accessed on October 10, 2010